WHAT IS RISOGRAPH PRINTING?

 Vs. digital and inkjet.
 Digital prints are flat, smooth, predictable, and look identical every time.
 Riso prints have texture, ink quirks, and slight variation print to print.
 Need a uniform deliverable for a corporate client?
 Go digital.
 Want something with hand-feel?
 Go riso.

 There's no "best."
 Only "right for the project."
+Questions?
+Contact us.

 What people print on risographs